Onigiri: Rice and shapes

+The rice may be seasoned with salt, sesame, furikake, dried shiso flakes, and so on.
+Onigiri are typically triangular, but can come in many shapes, including round, cylindrical, rectangular, etc.

 Fillings

 Umeboshi, okaka, or tsukudani have long been frequently used as fillings for onigiri.
 Generally, onigiri made with pre-seasoned rice is not filled with ingredients.
 Plain (salt only) onigiri is called shio-musubi.